-I love the Holiday season!
-Having no kids that will be on Winter break, having no set plans for traveling, and being used to being at home, because I work from home, you might think Holiday season isn’t that different than a usual week for me.
-But it is!
+We love the Holiday season!
 The atmosphere is completely different: we have cold days, soft Christmas lights, the anticipation of giving and receiving presents to family, thinking of adventures for the coming year, and eating those yummy treats we only get during this season!
-Believe me, I don’t want to spend those days working on a computer.
-I already eyed a few good books from the library, my cozy outfits are ready, I have a list of video games I want to play, and I want to take a nice break to warm up next to my dog and reward myself with a well-deserved staycation.
+Believe us, we don’t want to spend those days working on a computer.
+We already eyed a few good books from the library, cozy outfits and blankets are ready, and we have a list of video games we want to play, and we want to take a nice break to warm up next to our doggie and reward ourselves with time off after a busy year.

 Regardless of whether you are staying home, or traveling away, whether it’s warm outside or freezing cold, whether you have a big family celebrating with you, or will relax by yourself—you don’t want to spend these days working, working, working!

 We work all year.
 And if you are visiting this blog, it means you probably work for yourself, which adds a whole new layer of stress and responsibilities to that work.
 We don’t get PTO, we work late nights, and sometimes even weekends.
 We deserve a break!

 So, how do you take a break, while staying open for business?
 How can you relax, instead of worrying about emails, and content, and potential clients?
 How can you make the time easier, so that you don’t have to stress over so many things?

 I asked around among my network, and this is what some awesome people have shared with me:

 “Don’t forget to add an email auto-responder!
 This is such a simple systems tip (that can be turned into a marketing channel) that most folx forget to take advantage of.
 In your email responder, you can keep it simple and short, or you can use it as a way to share about your services for the new year, any freebies, or even digital products you might have.